brianegan/HotTest/README.md

-# Node Swarm
+# Hot Test

-This is my attemp at writing a Test-swarm-like application with NodeJS.
-The purpose of this app is to be a tool similar to JSTestDriver or TestSwarm, but written in our native Language, on the hottest new tech.
+Hot Test allows you to do rapid unit testing of multiple browsers.
+The goal is to create a combination between Test Swarm and JS Test Driver, but faster cus it's written in zomg NodeJS.

+Usage details coming shortly